jj49411/Makers_notes/Week6.md

 ## Weekly Goals

-1. Build a simple web app
-2. Follow an effective debugging process for web applications
-3. Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
-4. Explain the MVC pattern
+Building tested, easy-to-change software in a team using these processes:

+1. Break down projects into tasks and allocate them to pairs
+2. Build to a specificiation (rather than challenges)
+3. Run stand-ups and retrospectives
+4. Use a branch/PR/merge git workflow
+5. Give and receive meaningful code review

 ## Daily Goals
 ### Day 1
-- GOAL: Learn web basics- request/response, HTTP, HTML, CSS.
-Review
+- GOAL:
 - REFLECTION:
-> We went through steps of basic HTTP and built a Sinatra application as a server(?)

-"testing behaviour rather than state" basket.include
-=> subject.select_dish eq {...=>...}
+>

 ### Day 2
-- GOAL: Work on practical-1, drafting the blog post
+- GOAL:
 - REFLECTION:
 >